 Learn more about The Wisconsin Center for Environmental Education’s impact in our 4-Year Professional Development Evaluation.

 In 1990, the Wisconsin Center for Environmental Education (WCEE) was officially created under Wisconsin Legislative Act 299 and began programing to help Wisconsin’s K-12 educators integrate localized environmental education into their classrooms.
 This followed a decade of organic growth in environmental education and awareness within University of Wisconsin Stevens Point and throughout the state.

 Learn more about WCEE’s early years (1990-2011) with this timeline highlighting major milestones!

 The WCEE is housed within the College of Natural Resources at UW-Stevens Point.
-Three WCEE staff members have teaching faculty positions within the Environmental Education and Interpretation Program in the college.
-They advise graduate and undergraduate students to advance research in environmental education.
-Additional staff members teach courses for university credit on campus, online, and at professional development workshops.
-The WCEE staff also works with the UWSP School of Education teacher preparation program.
+WCEE staff maintains a strong relationship with Environmental Education faculty in the college.
+WCEE staff provides pre-service trainings to students in the UW-Stevens Point School of Education teacher preparation program through the Introduction to Environmental Study and Education course.
 All WCEE staff members are active in the university community through service and scholarship.

 The WCEE’s structure provides the capacity to house programs or initiatives with a statewide reach.
 The WCEE offers stability to these entities by ensuring long-term support and continuity in resources and facilities.
 The staff members of these programs and initiatives are included as staff of the WCEE and UWSP.
 This facilitates greater communication among programs with similar goals of supporting environmental education in the state.
 Current programs and initiatives housed within the WCEE include: